Staff

 Katherine came to Mary’s Pence with a background in strategic planning, project management and training/facilitation, mostly in a corporate setting.
 She has facilitated retreats on nonviolence, was a founding member of Conversation with Other (cross-cultural conflict facilitation), has volunteered for Nonviolent Peaceforce, and served as a core team member founding the Minnesota Peace Team which was created to provide a nonpartisan presence during the Republic National Convention.
 She currently serves on the board of Ignatian Volunteer Corps and Minnesota International NGO Network.

 Mabel has more than 15 years of experience at international cooperation organizations in advisory roles and coordination of gender programs and projects, especially programs for the political, social and economic empowerment of women in Honduras and Latin America.
-Mabel is committed and linked to the struggles for social justice in Latin America; she was part of the movement against compulsory military service in Honduras and has been an activist for access to comprehensive care for people with HIV in the region.
+Mabel is committed and linked to the struggles for social justice in Latin America.
 Mabel has a degree in Legal Sciences from the National Autonomous University of Honduras.
 She is convinced that changes towards freedom, equity and justice are urgent and possible.

 Natalia has a Bachelor’s degree in Journalism and Social Communication from the University of Santiago de Chile and a Diploma in Ethics of Communication from the Universidad Autónoma de Barcelona.
 She has worked for more than ten years in corporate communication and corporate social responsibility for several companies in Latin America.
 There she became familiar with the struggles of the communities she served and the need for a more just, empathetic, and equitable society.